henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 users are able to scan the qr code.

 ### `has the correct structure of nested divs`
+This test is for making sure that divs have proper closing tags and that they exist.

 ### `does not show the failed popup by default`
 ## Components